adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 ### Don't reuse

 You may be tempted to reuse the HTML and CSS because it looks similar.
-But resist this temptation.
-If you do this then:
+But resist this temptation, otherwise:

 * you'll need to add display logic to manage the differences.
 This is relatively hard work; and
 * you may need CSS overrides to acheive the two layouts using one template; and
 * the added complexity increases the chance of regression.

-Instead of trying to reuse, duplicate the module and remove the differences.
+As a tip, I've found that the way in which back-end developers organise their code can help us decide whether one module should be two.
+For example if there are separate actions or view-models, you should probably do the same in HTML.

 ### Create two modules instead